 Proofreading does not include correcting editorial mistakes that should have been addressed by the author and editor(s).
 As your proofreader I can point out questionable grammar and punctuation “errors,” but because there are many rules and exceptions to the rules, it often depends on the publishing house and author style.
 Regardless, the style used should be consistent throughout the manuscript.

-My editorial rates—regardless of whether a fee is flat rate, per page, per word, or hourly—tend to fall within the ranges indicated on the Editorial Freelancers Association's Rates Chart.
+My rates—regardless of whether a fee is flat rate, per page, per word, or hourly—tend to fall within the ranges indicated on the Editorial Freelancers Association's Rates Chart.
 These should be used only as a rough guideline; rates vary considerably depending on the nature of the work, time frame of the assignment, degree of special expertise required, and condition of your manuscript.
 The industry standard for a manuscript page is 250 words.

 Please contact me today and I can provide you with an accurate quote for your project once I review a sample of your manuscript or know your total project scope.
 Thank you.